qboyd8303/bandit-otw/bandit_levels.md

 cd readme
 # output: -bash: cd: readme: Not a directory
-# Learned that readme is a file, not a folder
+# Learned that readme is a file, not a directory
 ```

 ### Successful Solution